qingkaikong/Readings/The Formula - The universal laws of success/README.md

 This will keep the notes from the book I just finish - [The Formula: The Universal Laws of Success](https://www.amazon.com/The-Formula/dp/0316526479/) by Altert-Laszlo Barabasi.

+## Chapter 5
+* Superstar exist because success is unbounded
+* There is a disproportionate relationship between the quality of superstars' work and their success, meaning that slightly better performance can lead to an outsized amount of success.
+* Performance is bounded, but success is unbounded
+* The unbounded nature of success is based on a different mathematical relationship called a power law.
+* Power laws describe the distribution of the most accepted success measure: wealth
+* Superstars are the few exceptionally shiny, bright, visible 1 percent
+* What distinguishes them from everyone else isn't their performance, it's their success
+* Your performance must scale
+* do scale, broadcasts of the games reach millions of fans
+* We will all do better if we are challenged by strong, competitive peers
+* It turns out that competing against a superstar has the opposite effect: it measureably lowers our performance.
+* Yes, healthy competition is good, it improves our performance.
+But competing against superstars is a whole different story.
+* Superstars suppress you if you compete against them, but they may boost you if you cooperate with them
+* he improves the productivity of the entire department by an astonishing 54 percent.
+* Also worth remembering is that all superstars are bounded by the limits of performance in their field.
+* In moments of intimidation, we can bring our heroes down to level
+* Hopelessness, not superstars, is what's so defeating.
+* And we've less likely to speak up if we believe someone else in the room inherently knows far more about the subject.
+But if we come to competition assuming equal footing, we are far more likely to succeed.
+* We may be able to innovate with confidence, brining creative ideas to teh table without questioning our right to be there.
+* Why do superstars dominate in realm after realm?
+How do any of us become a runaway success in the first place?
+* **The third law** Previous success * fitness = future success.
+When fitness and social influence work in tandem, success has no boundaries.

 ## Chapter 4
 * Bell curves decay exponentially as you depart from the average, meaning that it is exponentially rare to find outliers.
 * And becuase performance is so bounded, it allows us to predict, with impressive accuracy, what our own ultimate limits are.